This topic provides an overview of how Dimensions CM manages assets, processes, and changes.

 For details, about Dimensions CM object classes, see Dimensions CM objects.

 This section provides an example of a company's database structure.

 Consider a company that produces a number of software products, one of which is a payroll system.

 The payroll system could be configured as a Dimensions CM product, with the company’s other products configured as separate Dimensions CM products.

 Logically this product consists of three applications: Bonus, Holiday, and Tax Calculations.
 Separate project teams work on each of these parts that are defined as three design parts.

-When changes are made to enhance the product or fix bugs, the different versions of these items need to be tracked and controlled so that the correct versions are configured into a build of the product for testing and releasing to users and customers.
+When changes are made to enhance the product or fix issues, different versions of these items need to be tracked and controlled so that the correct versions are configured into a product build for testing and releasing to users and customers.